 - Lost income due to missing work

-You may also be awarded additional money for what’s known as “pain and suffering.”
+A dog bite lawyer in Columbus may also help you obtain additional money for what’s known as “pain and suffering.”
 This means you suffered trauma related to the dog bite.
+The amount of this compensation will vary depending on the circumstances and the opinion of the court.

 The owner is still responsible.
 In fact, owners have a legal responsibility to keep dogs crated or controlled when any guest is on their property.
 You qualify for the same financial recovery as anyone else, and you may have a worker’s comp claim as well.